hugginsio/kv2/docs/configure-and-deploy.md

 The `kv2` server is available on the GitHub Container Registry, at `ghcr.io/hugginsio/kv2`.
 While the `:latest` tag is available, you should really use a version tag (or even better, a hash) to ensure stability and security.

-The best way to use `kv2` is most likely going to involve Docker Compose.
-Here is an example:
+Here is an example of that uses Docker Compose:

 ```yaml
 name: "kv2"